What Is Thai Chicken Satay?

 The turmeric in the marinade will stain everything it touches.
 Bowls, cutting boards, hands, clothing, counter surfaces.
 Wear gloves when mixing the marinade.
 Use bowls and cutting boards you do not mind staining.
 The staining is the sign that the turmeric is present and doing its job, coloring the chicken the warm yellow that is the visual signature of Thai satay.
 Accept the staining as the cost of the color.

 Lemongrass for the marinade should be minced very finely, almost to a paste.
-Pieces of lemongrass in a marinade that have not been minced finely enough will be present as fibrous threads in the finished chicken rather than as integrated flavor.
+Pieces of lemongrass that have not been minced finely enough will be present as fibrous threads in the finished chicken rather than as integrated flavor.
 The lower three to four inches of the stalk, the pale and tender portion, is what is used.
 Peel away the tough outer layers until the soft inner stalk is exposed.
 Then mince.
 The finer the mince, the more completely the lemongrass flavor integrates into the marinade.

 PAIRING SUGGESTIONS

 Thai chicken satay is made for a spread, for a table where everyone reaches in and the food keeps coming.
-The sticky rice from is the necessary companion, always there.
 The Moo Ping belongs at the same table, both of them grilled, both of them marinated, both of them built on the same charcoal grill and eating wonderfully alongside each other.
 The Thai fish sauce chicken wings are the third grilled dish that completes the spread, all three of them made for the same kind of outdoor table and the same kind of gathering.
 For the relish and dipping options, the cucumber relish from the satay plate and the Nam Prik Pao together give the table two directions of dipping, cool and sweet or smoky and spiced.
 And for the drink that closes a meal of grilled, spiced, smoky food, the Thai iced tea is cold and sweet and always correct.
 My mother made satay at home and we found it at every market.
 There was never a wrong time to have it.
 There still isn’t.

 FAQ